top of page

 One of its most striking features is the Azulejo mural, a stunning Portuguese-style tile artwork that symbolizes Usuki’s historical connections with European traders.

-Today, Kuge no Ōkura serves as a cultural space, hosting art exhibitions, traditional performances, and local events.
+Today, Kuge no Ōkura serves as a cultural space, hosting art exhibitions, performances, and local events.

 210-3 Ōaza Usuki, Usuki City